sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

 ### Mini Project - ETL on Walmart Data using Dbt
 Find the project [here](https://github.com/sanyassyed/DataEngineering_Walmart_ETL_Using_Dbt)

+---

+### DBT in Main Project

 ## Week 9 - Data Analyzation - Data Analyzation with Metabase and Project

 ### Summary
+In this chapter we look at using Metabase to create visualization
+* **TODO**:
+    * Create a new Snowflake account
+    * Fix airbyte with new snowflake account details
+    * Fix dbt with new snowflake account details
+    * Connect Metabase to the new snowflake account
+    * Add items and warehouse dimension to dbt
+    *

 ---